Water

 This was where I belonged, knee deep in birth work feeling connected to everything and getting glimpses of the threshold of life unfolding.

-Amniotic fluid has a slight viscosity to it, when the amniotic waters release during a waterbirth, there’s a moment when you can see a cloud of liquid that is composed differently from the water in the bath tub and then it disappears.
+When the amniotic waters release during a waterbirth, there’s a moment when you can see a cloud of liquid that is composed differently from the water in the bath tub and then it disappears.
 The two fluids have mixed into one.

-During my years as a midwife I have seen plenty of amniotic fluid.
-I’ve even been dowsed in it.
 The most impressive gush of fluid I have ever been on the wrong side of ended up as little pools in my student uniform pockets!
 She was leaning over an armchair to give birth and I was kneeling behind her (common rookie mistake).
 That’s how I learned that the fluid is a little sticky, smells just a tiny bit sweet and doesn’t really taste of anything (I’d have rather avoided knowing that last little detail, but hey, what can I say).

 Initially my intention had been to study water filters and, as it turns out, you cannot understand the differences in the vast amount of water filters available on the market today without first gaining some understanding of hydration and the properties of water.

-Did you know for instance that the water that comes out of your tap is not in fact H2O (the chemical formula for pure water) but rather some cocktail of water, chemical residue from ‘cleaning’ your water, traces from whatever metals your water pipes are made of and a whole lot of contaminants which can include microscopic remnants of human pee and poo!
-Apparently the chemical formula for the resulting substance coming out of your tap is something like H2OPNACh (and that doesn’t account for the icky stuff).
-It turns out it is poor at delivering hydration to our bodies due to the lack of minerals it suffers after being treated at the water plant.
+Did you know for instance that the water that comes out of your tap is not in fact H2O (the chemical formula that describes the water molecule) but rather some cocktail of water, chemical residue from ‘cleaning’ your water, traces from whatever metals your water pipes are made of and a whole lot of contaminants which can include microscopic remnants of human pee and poo!

 Who would have thought?